How The 'Lost Art' Of Breathing Can Impact Sleep And Resilience

 On how breath affects anxiety

 I talked to a neuropsychologist ... and he explained to me that people with anxieties or other fear-based conditions typically will breathe way too much.
 So what happens when you breathe that much is you're constantly putting yourself into a state of stress.
 So you're stimulating that sympathetic side of the nervous system.
-And the way to change that is to breathe deeply, because if you think about it, if you're stressed out, [thinking] a tiger is going to come get you, you're going to get hit by a car: [You] breathe, breathe, breathe as much as you can.
+And the way to change that is to breathe deeply.
+Because if you think about it, if you're stressed out [and thinking] a tiger is going to come get you, [or] you're going to get hit by a car, [you] breathe, breathe, breathe as much as you can.
 But by breathing slowly, that is associated with a relaxation response.
 So the diaphragm lowers, you're allowing more air into your lungs and your body immediately switches to a relaxed state.

 On why exhaling helps you relax